Octavarium (song): III. Full Circle

 Full Circle is Mike Portnoy's ode to his musical influences, shown in the lyrics by several underlying references to his favorite songs, bands and more.
 This kind of composition is called Cento.
 Once again a reference is made to the unifying theme of the song ('Everything ends where it begins').
 The enumeration using the last syllable/word as the beginning of the next reference enhances the message that everything is linked, a common theme throughout Dream Theater's albums. (e.g. "Day for Night, mare Cinema, Show").
 There is also another subtle nod to the theme in the references themselves; the section begins and ends with a Pink Floyd reference.
-In addition to this the keyboard rhythm is similar to the Genesis song "In the Cage."